Conditions of use

 16.2 Communications shall be deemed to have been received:

 2.a.1 if sent by pre-paid first class post, two Business Days after posting (exclusive of the day of posting); or

 2.a.2 if delivered by hand, on the day of delivery; or

 2.a.3 if sent by fax or electronic mail on a Business Day prior to 4.00 pm, at the time of transmission and otherwise on the next Business Day.

-16.3 Communications addressed to the Seller shall be marked for the attention of Gary Brown.
+16.3 Communications addressed to the Seller shall be marked for the attention of the Commercial Director.

 17. Force Majeure